tobiassalem/CreativeTwitchApp/readme.md

 The possible improvements to the applications are of course many.
 The most relevant can easily be the following.

 * Implement instrumentation and unit tests.
 Especially for the JSON deserialization. [must have]
+* Convert all async calls with callback hook methods to AsyncTasks for clarity. [nice to have]
-* Convert the project to use Material Design best practices (e.g. RecycleView instead of ListView).
+* Convert the project to use Material Design best practices (e.g. RecycleView instead of ListView). [nice to have]
-* Implement support for more devices and screen resolutions (e.g. use Fragments and more image dpi versions).
+* Implement support for more devices and screen resolutions (e.g. use Fragments and more image dpi versions). [must have]
-* Implement smarter caching for the game and stream images (at the moment WebView's out-of-the-box caching is used).
+* Implement smarter caching for the game and stream images (at the moment WebView's out-of-the-box caching is used). [must have]
-* Implement an applications menu and Settings view where the number of top games and streams respectively can be selected.
+* Implement an applications menu and Settings view where the number of top games and streams respectively can be selected. [nice to have]
-* Implement Twitch user authentication and thereby allow viewing and editing of favorite games.
+* Implement Twitch user authentication and thereby allow viewing and editing of favorite games. [nice to have]
-* Implement viewing of a selected stream.
+* Implement viewing of a selected stream. [nice to have]

 There are of course many network libraries to choose from.
 I here selected Retrofit for it's elegance in defining and using backend endpoints.
 Concretely compared to RoboSpice which I've used before, Retrofit is really superior.